Marsden

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Marsden SA2 had incomes below the national average.
-The median income was $46,603 and the average income stood at $48,917.
-This contrasts with Greater Brisbane's figures where the median income was $55,645 and the average income was $70,520.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes for Marsden as of September 2025 would be approximately $53,123 (median) and $55,760 (average).
-The 2021 Census data shows that household, family and personal incomes in Marsden all fall between the 16th and 29th percentiles nationally.
-The earnings profile indicates that 35.7% of residents earn between $1,500 - 2,999 weekly (6,218 residents), which is consistent with broader trends across the region showing 33.3% in the same category.
-Housing affordability pressures are severe in Marsden, with only 78.7% of income remaining after housing costs, ranking at the 22nd percentile nationally.
+AreaSearch's data for financial year 2022 shows Marsden SA2 had median income of $46,603 and average income of $48,917.
+This is lower than Greater Brisbane's median income of $55,645 and average income of $70,520.
+By September 2025, estimates based on Wage Price Index growth suggest Marsden's median income will be approximately $53,123 and average income $55,760.
+The 2021 Census indicates Marsden's household, family, and personal incomes fall between the 16th and 29th percentiles nationally.
+Most residents (6,218) earn $1,500 - $2,999 weekly, consistent with broader regional trends.
+Housing affordability is severe; only 78.7% of income remains, ranking at the 22nd percentile.

 Frequently Asked Questions - Income